Meet Our Board Members

 Renee M. Laegreid is a Professor of History at the University of Wyoming who specializes in the US West.
 Her area of specialty is women and gender in the 20th century West with publications that include Riding Pretty: Rodeo Royalty in the American West and a co-edited volume of essays Women on the North American Plains (2012 Nebraska Book Award Winner).
 She is currently working on two book-length projects: a history of women on the Great Plains, and a comparative history of the idea of the cowboy between the US and Italy.

-David Nesheim received his doctorate in history from the University of Nebraska -- Lincoln under the direction of John Wunder in 2009 and joined the faculty at Chadron State College in January 2012.
+David Nesheim received his doctorate in history from the University of Nebraska-Lincoln under the direction of John Wunder in 2009 and lives in Chadron, Nebraska.
 His specialty is Environmental History with an emphasis on the Great Plains and Native Americans and he emphasizes plants and animals as important characters in our collective past.
 He has published articles in Environmental History and Great Plains Quarterly on buffalo husbandry in the twentieth century.

 Brian Rockey was named Director of the Nebraska Lottery and Charitable Gaming Division in 2016.
 He has been associated with the Nebraska Lottery in one capacity or another since its founding in 1993.
 Prior to that, he worked for two Nebraska governors and a state senator.
 Rockey is a 1983 graduate of Creighton University and holds master’s degrees from the University of Nebraska-Lincoln and University of Nebraska at Omaha.
 A native of Alliance, Nebraska, Rockey has been involved with the Mari Sandoz Heritage Society since the mid-1980’s.
 His favorite Sandoz book is Capital City.